 Folsom Lake College is a SEVP certified college.
 SEVP certification allows the college to issue the Form I-20, Certificate of Eligibility for Nonimmigrant Student Status.
 Prospective International students can use the form I-20 to apply for a Visa to enter the United States.

-The following documents are required in order to issue the I-20 document:
+The following documents are required in order to issue the I-20 document.
+(To view in a PDF, click here: Requirements for the I-20).

 - Evidence of English Proficiency: